markNZed/TaskFlow/infra/docker/README.md

-The following is for development where the RxJS Task Processor and React Task Processor directories are mounted in the Docker container.
+The following is for development where the RxJS Processor and React Processor directories are mounted in the Docker container.

 * `git clone https://github.com/markNZed/taskflow.git`
 * `cd taskflow/infra/docker`